So much of what we do at Barrie begins with our Montessori program in the Lower School.

 Barrie's Lower School is organized into multi-aged classrooms that reflect different stages of development and principles of Montessori education.

-- Primary classrooms include children from age 2 through 6;
+- Primary classrooms include children from age 18-months through 6;

-- Lower Elementary classrooms include grades 1 - 3;
+- Lower Elementary classrooms include grades 1 through 3;

 - Upper Elementary classrooms include grades 4 and 5.